 Sure, chocolate is a source of caffeine, but it only contains a small amount compared to coffee.
 It also contains tryptophan and serotonin 19, which are both important for restful sleep.
-If you choose the right kind of chocolate – sugar-free and dark – you won’t have to feel guilty about enjoying it late at night.
+If you choose the right kind of chocolate — sugar-free and dark — you’ll curb sweet cravings and stay in ketosis.
 Just check out the nutrition info below for our Keto Dark Chocolate to see why.

 Nutrition: 120 calories | 11g fat | 1g net carbs | 2g protein.

 They may be small, but they sure do pack a nutritional punch like no other.
 Fat bombs are a great source of filling fat, as their name implies.
 They typically have a good balance of different kinds of fat, a little bit of protein, and barely any carbs.
 You can make them in advance and keep them in the fridge for midnight munchies.
 If you’re new to fat bombs, check out this recipe for cookie dough fat bombs made with almond flour (or meal), keto bar, and butter.
 See their nutrition info below.